j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 After sleeping on it, I decided to accept his offer.
 It was a choice based more on intuition than anything else, but it turned out to be a good decision.
 Once the new team started, I noticed I had more energy than in the months before.

 About a week later, during a 1-to-1 my manager said I was high on everyone’s list to be the quality engineer for their team and that he’d like to keep working with me.
 I replied that I’d enjoy working more with him as well, but that I had decided to join the Engineering Effectiveness team.

-It made for a weird ending of this period.
-On the one hand, I had the feeling I hadn’t achieved much with the two teams I had been working with.
+All of this left me with mixed feelings.
+On the one hand, I felt I hadn’t achieved much with the two teams I had been working with.
 On the other hand, people seemed very positive about the things I had been doing.

 Epilogue
 --------
 In April, so one month after the reorg came into effect, my manager and I started talking about how to deploy the quality engineers more effectively.
-At one point in our second conversation he paused for a second and said: “It’s a leadership problem, isn’t it?”
+At one point in our second conversation he paused for a second and said: "It’s a leadership problem, isn’t it?"
 I wasn’t sure what to say, so I didn’t say anything.
 It did feel like a breakthrough.
 The one thing I had been missing, was a clear statement about what impact I was supposed to have as a quality engineer.
 And my manager seemed to have just realized this too.

 So he asked me to come up with three to five things we need in Engineering and for which quality engineers are best suited to make an impact.
 Together with the other quality engineers, we came up with four challenges and which activities by quality engineers could make a difference in those.
 I then presented this to the heads and directors of engineering.
 The idea was that they could use this in the conversations with their engineering managers.